Delaware

 Because professional licensing requirements can be a substantial barrier to those with a criminal history who are attempting to enter and advance in the workforce and a potential limitation on a robust workforce, it is the policy of this State that criminal history records should disqualify applicants for professional licensure under chapters of Title 24 administered by the Division of Professional Regulation only in the limited circumstances set forth in this subsection.

 The 2022 act replaced the board-specific discretionary waiver system described above with a uniform mandatory one.
+Del.
+Code Ann. tit.
+29, § 8735(a)(enumerating 35 covered boards).
 In considering whether to grant a waiver, licensing boards must consider specific factors related to the person’s offense and subsequent rehabilitation, and must grant the requested waiver “unless doing so would create an unreasonable risk to public safety.”
 Del.
 Code Ann. tit.
 29, § 8735(x)(3).
 Conforming revisions to many of the sections applicable to specific licensing boards provide that sexual offenses will not be waivable.

 Certain criminal history records may not be grounds for denial “unless an exception is specifically set forth in Title 24 for certain licenses.”
 Those records are non-conviction records, convictions that have been pardoned, sealed or expunged, juvenile adjudications, and convictions that are more than 10 years old with no intervening convictions. § 8735(x)(4).
 (Sexual offenses are excluded from these exceptions in some of the specific licensing provisions amended to conform to the Act (see below)).
 Before rendering a final determination adverse to the individual, the board must provide written notice of “the reason the individual’s conviction was determined to pose an unreasonable risk to public safety,” and an opportunity to present additional evidence for the board to consider before rendering a final decision. § 8735(x)(6).

-Preliminary determination: The 2022 Act authorizes an individual convicted of an offense identified as “substantially related” by the relevant licensing board to petition the Department of Professional Regulation “at any time prior to applying for a license” for a binding official determination by the licensing board as to whether the individual’s criminal conviction will prevent the individual from receiving a license. §§ 8735(x)(5).
-Unlike many other provisions on preliminary determinations, no caps on time or fee are specified.
+Preliminary determination: The 2022 Act authorizes an individual convicted of an offense identified as “substantially related” by the relevant licensing board to petition the Department of Professional Regulation “at any time prior to applying for a license” for a binding official determination by the licensing board as to whether the individual’s criminal conviction will prevent the individual from receiving a license. § 8735(x)(5).
+Unlike many other provisions on preliminary determinations, the law places no caps on processing time or applicable fee are specified.

 2. Additional limits for specific licensing schemes